PickNikRobotics/data_tamer/README.md

 cmake --build build/Debug/ --parallel
 ```

-# How to parse messages serialized with DataTamer
+# How to deserialize data recorded with DataTamer

 I will write more extensively about the serialization format used by DataTamer, but for the time being I
 created a single header file without external dependencies that you can just copy into your project: